-Major Strengths
+- Major Strengths

 - Areas for Improvement

-- Key Opportunities
+- Two bullets deleted that relate to Opportunities and Threats

-- Key Challenges

-- Draft Strategic Plan to address weaknesses, take advantage of opportunities, and meet challenges (to the extent that it is possible, this plan should correlate to GSW's current strategic plan.).
+Draft Strategic Plan to maintain the program's strengths, address its weaknesses, take advantage of its opportunities, and meet its challenges during the next seven years.
+To the extent that it is possible, this plan should correlate to GSW's current strategic plan; however, the primary purpose of a program strategic plan is to improve the fulfillment of the unit's mission.